cod182/Milestone-Project-3/readme.md

 ### Technical Capabilities

 It is possible to create this site efficiently using the bootstrap framework and HTML/CSS/Javascript/Python that I have learned along with knowledge of the a mongodb database.
-An Api will also be used for extra information on games and for search recommendations.
+Apis will also be used for getting extra information on the game, such as videos

 ### Business Vision